 • Refrigerator either in the room or in close proximity for milk storage

 Temporary arrangements may be made in a vacant office or other space, so long as it is made private and inaccessible to the public when it is being used for milk expression.
-In cases where the lactation space is multipurpose, notice must be provided to other employees that the room is given preference for use as a Lactation Room (e.g. sign).
+In cases where the lactation space is multipurpose, notice will be provided to all other employees as soon as practicable that (i) the room must be used solely as a lactation room during times when nursing employees are using it to express breast milk; and (ii) that the room is given preference for use as a Lactation Room (e.g. sign).
 A bathroom is never an appropriate space for this purpose.

 The University is not responsible for ensuring the safekeeping of expressed milk stored in any refrigerator on its premises.
-The employee is required to store all expressed milk in closed containers, regardless of the method of storage and to bring such milk home each evening.
+The employee is required to store all expressed milk in closed containers, regardless of the method of storage and to bring it home each evening.

-This policy will be available to both new hires and current employees.
-Managers are encouraged to review this policy with employees who are preparing for a maternity leave before they take leave and upon their return.
+This policy will be available to all new hires, to employees returning to work following childbirth, and to all Columbia employees annually.
+Managers are encouraged to review this policy with employees who are preparing for a parental leave before they take leave and upon their return.